Jardelpz/traffictlightControl/README.md

     ret
 ```

-The PUSH an POP were used just to prevent if someday we'll use the registers cx, dx or ah, so we put the informatition into stack segment, after that we restore it.
+The PUSH an POP were used just to prevent if someday we'll use the registers cx, dx or ah.
+So we put the informatition into stack segment, after that we restore it.

-Now, we need find someway to storage the 'TABLE_LIGHT', so we will use an a memory to indicate the offset table_light:
+Now, we need find someway to storage the 'TABLE_LIGHT', so we will use a memory to indicate the offset table_light:

 ```
 MOV SI, OFFSET TABLE_LIGHT